 Research

-Some of the recent and current research at Jocassee Gorges includes:
+Some of the research at Jocassee Gorges includes:

 "A Review of the Amphibians of the Jim Timmerman Natural Resources Area, Oconee and Pickens Counties, South Carolina - (Adobe PDF - file size 20M)," by Dr. Richard R. Montanucci, retired Clemson University professor.
 Southeastern Naturalist, Volume 5, Monograph 1, 2006.